• Skip to primary navigation

 • Portion into prepared shells by heaping spoonful.

-• Evenly spoon remaining marinara sauce over stuffed shells.
+• Evenly spoon remaining marinara sauce over shells.
 Top with remaining ½ cup mozzarella cheese (56g) and a sprinkle of grated parmesan (if desired).

 • Enjoy!